mittwald/developer-portal/docs/technologies/development/ddev.md

 These instructions work both for setting up a new DDEV environment, and also for connecting a mittwald app to an existing DDEV environment.

+It's also up to you if you want to initialize an empty project and pull code and database from an already installed app on the server, or if you want to setup a DDEV environment for an already existing codebase on your local machine.

 ### Using the mittwald CLI

 If you already have the [mittwald CLI][cli] installed, you can set up a DDEV project for your mittwald app with a single command.